 Dr. Nick has provided personalized dental care to thousands of families.
 Our patients come from near and far to experience the warm, individualized care we provide.
 We pride ourselves in utilizing the most modern equipment and methods available.

-Welcome to the future of dental medicine!
+Welcome to the Future of Dental Medicine!

 In order to provide nothing but the best to our patients, our office uses state-of-the-art technologies in all of our procedures.
 These new technologies allow us to detect dental concerns at the earliest stages, treat your dental issues with precision, and provide stunning and customized restorations which mesh both esthetically and functionally for your particular case.
 When you visit our office, you can be confident that you are receiving the finest and most advanced dental care available.
 A flagship example of one of these technologies follows:

-This dental CAD/CAM technology allows the creation of high quality all-ceramic crowns, veneers, inlays and onlays ON-SITE the SAME DAY by Dr. Nick.
-Normally, such restorations take at least 2 weeks to be made in a dental laboratory and at least 2 visits to reach the office before the permanent prosthesis is put in place.
-With CAD/CAM, a special digital camera is used to take a picture of the tooth in need of repair, and then computer software is used to design the restoration from the picture.
+This dental CAD/CAM technology allows the creation of high quality all-ceramic crowns, veneers, inlays and onlays ON-SITE the SAME DAY by Dr. Nick Yiannios.
+Normally, such restorations take at least 2 weeks to be made in a dental laboratory and at least 2 visits to the office before the permanent prosthesis is put in place permanently.
+With CAD/CAM, a special infrared camera is used to take a picture of the tooth in need of repair and then computer software is used by Dr. Nick Yiannios to design the restoration from the picture.

 Advantages of CAD/CAM to the patient: